knoll3/Instructables/README.md

 - Considering removing booyah boxes
 - Review has_many through relationship in lesson 27.
 - Instructors should not be able to enroll in their own course
+- Lesson can be dragged from one section to another.
+Study http://jsfiddle.net/1obcs1vc/5/